ZmicierGT/fcore/readme.md

-# Fcore Is an AI Framework for Financial Markets Backtesting and Screening.
+# Fcore Is an AI Framework for Financial Markets Analysis.

 ### **Fcore** is based on the following principles:
 - AI is becoming the essential (and hardly avoidable) part of a financial markets analysis.